UK supermarkets supplying N. Ireland to get grace period after Dec. 31

 On the specific issue of bringing in chilled meats, including sausages, Gove said the UK government had secured a six month grace period during which there will be “absolutely no change” to current regulations.

-Responding to Gove’s statement, the Northern Ireland Retail Consortium said retailers were still unsure about the exact processes needed to move food to Northern Ireland.
+“At a meeting today with the Secretary of State for Northern Ireland, I asked him directly if this applied to our members and he did not answer my question,” Retail NI Chief Executive Glyn Roberts said in a statement.

-“The details of this agreement need to be the baseline for further deliberations and not the end result,” said NIRC director Aodhán Connolly.
+“It is absolutely unacceptable that the UK Government could make a major statement and not have this information available, which could potentially result in a third of our local independent food and grocery sector being at a competitive disadvantage to large supermarkets.”

-Reporting by Kate Holton, writing by Elizabeth Piper and James Davey; editing by Guy Faulconbridge
+Reporting by Kate Holton and Padraic Halpin, writing by Elizabeth Piper and James Davey; Editing by Guy Faulconbridge and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.